 We told Wizz Air's representative that we can't check the hand luggage into the hold because they contain electronic devices with batteries, medicines, keys and other items that are not allowed in the aircraft's hold.
 Wizz Air was not willing to help at all.
 They told: You only get the hand luggage into the cabin by buying priority boarding.
-We didn't buy this extra service, because priority boarding is more like a priority queuing service where you can be among the first ones to queue into the plane.
+We didn't buy this extra service, because priority boarding is more like a priority queuing service where you can be among the first ones to queue for the plane.
 Without paying them for this unnecessary service, the hand luggage can not be carried with you to the cabin regardless of what it contains.

 Luckily or hilariously Wizz Air had a solution.
 We may take all our important items to the cabin for example, by putting them in a plastic bag which the airport offered free of charge.
-A black trash bag was not a practical solution, so we had to put our things into pockets and keep some things on our hands.
+A black trash bag was not a practical solution, so we had to put our things into pockets and keep some things in our hands.
 Before landing, a flight attendant asked us to put our laptop below the seat in front of us but during the take-off, it seemed to be acceptable to keep it on the lap as the crew did not disallow it.
 Their rules sounded inconsistent and actually, it is not so nice to keep a laptop on the floor.

 How Is Flight Safety Affected?

 It is possible that Wizz Air's new luggage policy decreases the flight safety.
 People are expecting that their hand luggage travel with them in the cabin and people are packing all burnable items like batteries inside the hand luggage.
 At the airport, the luggage will be taken to hold and those dangerous items will most probably stay inside the luggage when people get confused at the airport.
 Finally, the aeroplane's hold is full of backup batteries and similar things, that are considered hazardous affecting flight safety.

 The most misleading part is that Wizz Air is still calling luggage hand luggage even though it will be put on the hold.

 Maximizing Profit - Minimizing Quality